 On October 29, 1732, the University of Bologna granted Bassi’s professorship in philosophy at the University of Bologna thus also making her a member of the Academy of the Sciences.
 The first lecture she gave was titled “De aqua corpore naturali elemento aliorum corporum parte universi”(Water as a natural element of all other bodies).
 The University, however, still held a value that women were to lead a private life.
 From 1746 to 1777 she gave only one formal dissertation per year ranging in topic from the problem of gravity to electricity.
 It is reported that she gave at least thirty-one dissertations to the university.
 Because she could not lecture publicly at the university regularly, she began conducting private lessons and experiments from home in the year of 1749.
 This allowed her to veer away from the constraints of the university and explore new ideas.

 Bassi was an early proponent of Newtonian physics and based her courses on material found in Newton’s Principia.
 In 1740 Lambertini became Pope Benedict XIV, and in 1745 he reorganized the Bologna Academy of Sciences to create a special group of 25 scientists, called the Benedettini, who were expected to regularly present their research.
 Bassi lobbied Benedict XIV to become the 25th Benedettini.
-For a woman to be awarded such an honour was particularly controversial, so Benedict XIV compromised and named Bassi to the Benedettini but without the same voting privileges as the other 24.
+For a woman to be awarded such an honor was particularly controversial, so Benedict XIV compromised and named Bassi to the Benedettini but without the same voting privileges as the other 24.

 More Academic Responsibilities